versioneer-tech/package-r/docs/usage.md

 For an S3-backed setup, packageR needs two views of the same data:

-- a filesystem view mounted at `FB_ROOT`, used for browsing, shares, previews, and catalogs;
+- a filesystem view mounted at `FB_ROOT`, used for browsing, sharing, previews, and catalogs.
+Write access can be enabled as well, making it easy to curate additional metadata next to the data, while bulk data uploads should generally remain the responsibility of the underlying storage and ingestion workflows.
 - S3-compatible signing settings, used to create presigned URLs for clients.

-Use an existing S3-compatible bucket, such as AWS S3 or MinIO, or start a local S3-compatible server for testing.
-This example uses `rclone serve s3`.
+Use an existing S3-compatible bucket, such as AWS S3 or self-hosted MinIO, or start a local S3-compatible server for testing.
+The example below uses `rclone serve s3`, tested with rclone `v1.74.3`.

-In one terminal, create a small local bucket and expose it through rclone's S3
+In one terminal, create a small local bucket with one sample file and expose it through rclone's authenticated S3 API:
-server:

 ```bash
 mkdir -p /tmp/rclone-s3/bucket1